guardianproject/info/content/blog/2011-11-29-sqlcipher-for-android-v1-final.md

 You can see all the [closed issues addressed](https://github.com/guardianproject/android-database-sqlcipher/issues?sort=updated&direction=desc&state=closed&page=1) in this release.

 If you want to build from source, you will need the Android NDK, as well as the SDK.
-Pull the repo, and run &#8216;make all&#8217; with the included [SQLCipher Makefile](https://github.com/guardianproject/android-database-sqlcipher/blob/master/Makefile).
+Pull the repo, and run ‘make all’ with the included [SQLCipher Makefile](https://github.com/guardianproject/android-database-sqlcipher/blob/master/Makefile).

 Our partners at [Zetetic](http://zetetic.net/) have published a [step-by-step application integration tutorial](http://sqlcipher.net/sqlcipher-for-android/).[
 ](http://sqlcipher.net/sqlcipher-for-android/) [<img class="alignnone size-medium wp-image-1345" title="eclipse-class-libraries" src="https://guardianproject.info/wp-content/uploads/2011/11/eclipse-class-libraries-300x214.png" alt="" width="300" height="214" srcset="https://guardianproject.info/wp-content/uploads/2011/11/eclipse-class-libraries-300x214.png 300w, https://guardianproject.info/wp-content/uploads/2011/11/eclipse-class-libraries.png 754w" sizes="(max-width: 300px) 100vw, 300px" />](http://sqlcipher.net/sqlcipher-for-android/)[
 ](http://sqlcipher.net/sqlcipher-for-android/)

-You can also get started by working with our [sample &#8216;NoteCipher&#8217; project available on Github](https://github.com/guardianproject/notepadbot).
+You can also get started by working with our [sample ‘NoteCipher’ project available on Github](https://github.com/guardianproject/notepadbot).

 If you happen to encounter them, [please report any unexpected behaviours](https://github.com/guardianproject/android-database-sqlcipher/issues/new), bugs, typos or other abnormalities, as soon as you can.
 We know there are still some [outstanding issues](https://github.com/guardianproject/android-database-sqlcipher/issues?sort=updated&direction=desc&state=open) faced in some cases, but we did not consider them blockers.